Steve Spurrier Jr.

-Steve Spurrier Jr. (born September 26, 1971) is an American football coach who is the Offensive coordinator and Quarterback Coach at the University of Tulsa.
+Steve Spurrier Jr. (born September 26, 1971) is an American football coach.
+He is an Offensive Analyst at Florida, a position he has held since 2025.
 He previously served as the wide receivers coach at Mississippi State University from 2020 to 2022.

 Spurrier played college football at the Duke University as a wide receiver from 1989 to 1993.
-Prior to his tenure at Mississippi State, he held various assistant coaching positions at Washington State University, Western Kentucky University, the University of Oklahoma, South Carolina University, University of Arizona, Washington Redskins and the University of Florida.
+Prior to his tenure at Mississippi State, he held various assistant coaching positions at Washington State University, Western Kentucky University, the University of Oklahoma, the University of South Carolina, the University of Arizona, the Washington Redskins of the National Football League (NFL), and the University of Florida.

-Spurrier’s coaching career includes 22 postseason bowl games, including the Sugar Bowl, Fiesta Bowl, Cotton Bowl, and Orange Bowl.
+Spurrier's coaching career includes 22 postseason bowl games, including the Sugar Bowl, Fiesta Bowl, Cotton Bowl, and Orange Bowl.
 Spurrier was also part of five conference championships (three SEC; two Big 12) and two national championships (Oklahoma, 2000; Florida, 1996).

 Coaching career

 Florida (1994–1998)

-Spurrier served as a graduate assistant at the University of Florida from 1994-1996.
+Spurrier served as a graduate assistant at the University of Florida from 1994 to 1996.
 In 1997, Spurrier took on the role of football video assistant.
 In 1998, Spurrier was elevated to special teams coach.